Sushil Bhattacharya: Coaching career

 After retiring as a player, Bhattacharya began his coaching career with Eastern Railway, as an assistant coach.
-He was deputy of Bagha Shome at the club, which was then consisting players like P. K. Banerjee, Pradyut Barman, Prashanta Sinha, Nikhil Nandy and others.
+He was deputy of Bagha Shome at the club, which was then consisting players like P. K. Banerjee, Pradyut Barman, Prashanta Sinha, Nikhil Nandy, Pakhi Sen and others.
 He later became the first-ever permanent "head coach" coach of East Bengal.
 He won the IFA Shield and Calcutta League with East Bengal in 1961.

 Bhattacharya also managed Tollygunge Agragami and helped the team gaining promotion to the CFL first division.
 He also helped Tollygunge reaching the IFA Shield final in 1971, in which they went down 2–0 to Mohammedan Sporting.
 He then took charge of different age group teams of Bengal alongside the Narendrapur Ramkrishna Mission College football team and Kolkata Veterans Club.
 During his tenure as coach, he managed players like Tulsidas Balaram, Subhash Bhowmick, Bhaskar Ganguli, Sukumar Samajpati and Krishanu Dey.

 In 1975, he came the first-ever manager of the Bengal women's team, and the first-ever manager of the newly formed India women's national football team.
 He is credited for nurturing Indian women talents like Shanti Mullick, the first ever Padma Shri awardee.
 Bhattacharya managed Indian women's team when, from 1975 to 1991, the administration was in hands of the Women's Football Federation of India (WFFI) and the Asian Ladies' Football Confederation (ALFC).

 He was in charge of India S at the 1980 AFC Women's Championship in Calicut, in which they achieved second finish.
 In the next edition, at the 1981 AFC Women's Championship, India secured third place, and again finished as runners-up at the 1983.
-He also guided Bengal in Junior, Sub-Junior, Senior Women's National Football Championship and National Games, achieving nationwide success.
+He also guided Bengal in Junior, Sub-Junior, Rajmata Jijabai Trophy and National Games, achieving nationwide success.
+In 1985, he was appointed head coach of a noted football coaching academy incorporated jointly by Russa United Club and Tollygunge Agragami.
 He retired from coaching in 2008.